HaithamAbuDraz/javascript-elzero-bootcamp/README.md

 **Why this repository exists:**
 - 📌 **Track my progress** – A structured log of my learning journey from beginner to advanced.
 - 📌 **Help others** – A reference for fellow students who might get stuck or need alternative explanations.
-- 📌 **Build a portfolio** – Demonstrate practical JavaScript skills to potential employers or collaborators.

 **Repository structure:**
-Each folder corresponds to a specific lesson or module, named clearly (e.g., `6.
-Variables Introduction/`).
+Each folder corresponds to a specific lesson or module, named clearly (e.g., `112.
+Local Storage Color App Practice /`).
 Inside, you'll typically find:

 <pre>
-📁 6.
-Variables Introduction/
+📁 112.
+Local Storage Color App Practice/
 ├── 📄 index.html
 ├── 📄 main.js
 └── 🎨 style.css (if needed)
 </pre>

 **Common files you'll see:**
-- `index.html` – The structure (for DOM-related lessons)
+- `index.html` – The structure lessons
 - `main.js` – Main JavaScript code for the lesson
 - `style.css` – Styling for visual assignments and projects (may be included only when necessary)
-- `assignment-*.js` – Individual assignment solutions (if separated)
-- `challenge.js` – Challenge or problem-solving tasks

-> 💡 **Note:** Some pure logic lessons may not include `index.html` or `style.css` – only JavaScript files.
-The `style.css` file is added only for lessons involving DOM manipulation and visual styling.

 **Who is this for?**
 - Students currently taking the Elzero JavaScript Bootcamp